 The independent source for health policy research, polling, and news.

-You can be covered as a dependent up to age 26 on your parent’s Marketplace policy.
-If your parents don’t claim you as a tax dependent (and you file independently), then your eligibility for premium tax credits will be based on your income alone.
-Some state-run marketplaces can calculate premium tax credits separately for family policies that cover two “tax households.”
-However, so far, the federal marketplace (HealthCare.gov) has not been able to accommodate two tax households enrolling on one application.
+You can be covered on your parent’s Marketplace plan up to the end of the plan year that follows your 26th birthday.
+If your parents don’t claim you as a tax dependent (and you file your own taxes), then your eligibility for premium tax credits will be based on your income alone.
+Some state-run Marketplaces can calculate premium tax credits separately for family policies that cover two “tax households.”
+However, so far, the federal Marketplace (HealthCare.gov) has not been able to accommodate two tax households enrolling on one application.
 As a result, many young adults will simply enroll in their own separate policy.
-Check with your marketplace for more information.
-With your income at roughly 220% FPL, you will qualify for a premium tax credit.
-If you enroll in your parents’ plan, the marketplace may let you elect to have your premium tax credit paid directly to your parents’ insurer each month; otherwise you can claim the premium tax credit later on your tax return when you file.
+If your income is at least $15,060 in 2024, and you meet other requirements, you may qualify for a premium tax credit.

-With an income of 220% FPL, you would also be eligible for cost sharing subsidies if you enroll in a Silver plan.
-These cost-sharing reduction (CSR) plans modify Silver plans to reduce the deductibles and copays that would otherwise apply.
+If your own income is between $15,060 and $37,650 in 2024, you may also be eligible for cost sharing subsidies if you enroll in a Silver plan.
 However, in family policies that cover people in different “tax households,” eligibility for cost sharing subsidies will be based on the tax household that is least eligible.
-Because your parents are not eligible for cost sharing reductions, you would not be able to receive these subsidies under their plan; you would need to enroll in a separate silver marketplace plan to access the cost sharing subsidies.
+Because your parents are not eligible for financial assistance, you would not be able to receive premium tax credits or cost-sharing reductions under their plan; you would need to enroll in a separate Marketplace plan to access financial assistance.